citp/privacy-policy-historical/f/fa/fau/faucetdirect.com.md

-> *The following text is extracted and transformed from the faucetdirect.com privacy policy that was archived on 2007-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070528005649id_/http%3A//www.faucetdirect.com/index.cfm/page/help%3Asecurity) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the faucetdirect.com privacy policy that was archived on 2007-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071222114800id_/http%3A//www.faucetdirect.com/index.cfm/page/help%3Asecurity) for the most accurate reproduction.*

-# FaucetDirect.com
+# FaucetDirect.com - Your Online Plumbing Supply Store

 ## Our Company

-FaucetDirect.com is a website of Improvement Direct, Inc. Our corporate website can be viewed here.
+FaucetDirect.com is a website of Improvement Direct, Inc. Our corporate website can be [viewed here](http://www.improvementdirect.com/).

 Our postal address is:
 1330 Fortress St.